D-ID, the Israeli company that digitally de-identifies faces in videos and still images, raises $13 million – TechCrunch

 “Governments around the world and organizations have used this new reality basically as an excuse for mass surveillance,” says Perry.
 His own government has used a track and trace system that monitors interactions between Israeli citizens using cell phone location data to determine whether anyone had been in contact with a person who had COVID-19.

 While awareness of the issue may be increasing among consumers and regulators alike, the damage has, in many cases, already been done.
-Social media companies have already had their troves of images scraped by companies like Clearview AI, ClearView, HighQ, and NTechLabs and much of our personal information is already circulating online.
+Social media companies have already had their troves of images scraped by companies like Clearview AI, ClearView, HighQ and NTechLabs, and much of our personal information is already circulating online.

 D-ID is undeterred.
 Founded by Perry and two other members of the Israeli army’s cybersecurity and offensive cyber unit, 8200, Sella Blondheim and Eliran Kuta, D-ID thinks the need for anonymizing technologies will continue to expand — thanks to new privacy legislation in Europe and certain states in the U.S.

-Meanwhile the company is also exploring other applications for its technology.
+Meanwhile, the company is also exploring other applications for its technology.
 The services that D-ID uses to mask and blur faces can also be used to create deepfakes of images and video.

-The market for these types of digital manipulations are still in their earliest days according to Perry.
-Still, the company’s pitch managed to persuade lead investor AXA Ventures, and backers including Pitango, Y-Combinator, AI Alliance, Hyundai, Omron, Maverick (U.S.), and Mindset to participate in the company’s $13 million round.
+The market for these types of digital manipulations are still in their earliest days, according to Perry.
+Still, the company’s pitch managed to persuade lead investor AXA Ventures, and backers including Pitango, Y Combinator, AI Alliance, Hyundai, Omron, Maverick (U.S.) and Mindset, to participate in the company’s $13 million round.

 D-ID already sees demand coming from automakers who want to use the technology to anonymize their driving monitoring systems — enabling them to record drivers’ reactions, but not any public identifying information.
 Security technologies that monitor for threats are another potential customer, according to the company.
 While closed circuit television monitors a physical space, it doesn’t need to collect the identifying information of people entering and exiting buildings.